open-telemetry/semantic-conventions/docs/attributes-registry/process.md

 **[4]:** In many Unix-like systems, process title (proctitle), is the string that represents the name or command line of a running process, displayed by system monitoring tools like ps, top, and htop.

 **[5]:** The process ID within a PID namespace.
 This is not necessarily unique across all processes on the host but it is unique within the process namespace that the process exists within.

+**[6]:** Zone Identifier (ZoneID) is a numerical identifier that shows where (what "Zone") a file came from, helping to decide if it's safe to open.
+The commonly used predefined Zones in Windows and their IDs are as follows: Zone 0: Local Machine Zone Zone 1: Local Intranet Zone Zone 2: Trusted Sites Zone Zone 3: Internet Zone Zone 4: Restricted Sites Zone

 `process.context_switch_type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.